JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: oh I'm not there yet, let's just texture a cube just to learn the basics

-NS: the object may be made by different structures
+NS: the object may be made by different structures.
-OK
+OK,
 that is very easy
-because it i is by default UV unwrapped but if not you select all the point in it and press U
+because it is by default UV unwrapped but if not you select all the points in it and press U.

 JR: ok

-NS: that give you the different unwrap options and you just use Smart UV project which is the general form
+NS: that gives you the different unwrap options and you just use Smart UV project, which is the general form.

-it cuts the object into adjoining faces so if you don't care how the texture wraps around it is great method for most
+it cuts the object into adjoining faces so if you don't care how the texture wraps around it is a great method for most

 JR: yes. i kind of remember that from before blender had these node things

-NS: yes this is not nodes
-the same as previous
+NS: yes this is not nodes, it is the same as previous.

 JR: but don't you use nodes to generate your rivets?

+NS: now if you like the model to split in certain parts.
+You can
-NS: now if you like the model to split in certain parts You can use nodes for that but would take you a good week for that to get working normal we use a bump map to do those things just make dots in gray scale
+use nodes for that
+but would take you a good week for that to get working.
+Normally we just use a bump map to do those things, just make dots in gray scale

 JR: hm ok

-NS: and they will appear as bumps in the texture but let's get the cube unwrapped say you like the lid and the bottom to be on their own could be wood planks and the the 4 sides
+NS: and they will appear as bumps in the texture.
+But let's get the cube unwrapped. say you would like the lid and the bottom to be on their own. could be wood planks and the the 4 sides